r-c-f/waynergy/README.md

 The same issue of keycodes applies here; see `doc/xkb/keycodes/mac` for a usable configuration.

-##### KDE
+##### KDE/uinput

-Because the fake input protocol used by KDE doesn't support custom keymaps, using xkb for this doesn't work; instead, one must use the `raw-keymap` section to map the remote keycodes to the local keymap using the form `remote = local`; for example, to use an OpenBSD server I must specify the following section to get arrow keys working properly:
+Because the fake input protocol used by KDE doesn't support custom keymaps, while uinput doesn't involve xkb at all, using xkb for this doesn't work; instead, one must use the `raw-keymap` section to map the remote keycodes to the local keymap using the form `remote = local`; for example, to use an OpenBSD server I must specify the following section to get arrow keys working
+properly:
 ```
 [raw-keymap]
 98 = 111